 First of its kind, the school fuses sustainable agriculture and traditional indigenous food systems as tools to build community and create dialogue around land stewardship for the future.
 The school program is open to all with curiosity on how to feed a growing population while restoring the land.
-The program curriculum takes place on traditional TFN lands on a 20 acre farm that boasts a traditional medicine garden, a 2 acre mixed fruit orchard, an organic market garden, farm animals and incubator plots for the students that graduate from the program.
-The TFN Farm School is a gathering place to raise awareness around human scaled alternative food production systems.
+The program takes place at our 20-acre certified organic working farm on traditional TFN lands.
+The farm boasts a traditional medicine garden, a mixed fruit orchard, a market garden, livestock including chickens, pigs and ducks, and incubator plots on which program graduates can launch their farm businesses.
+The Farm is a gathering place to learn about human scaled alternative food production systems.

 Join us and learn to become a farmer!
 To get a more insightful view on what we do on a daily basis, visit our farm school blog to read what our students have to say about our program!

-Tsawwassen Fist Nation Farm School would like to acknowledge our generous funders, Vancouver City Savings Credit Union (Vancity), Real Estate Foundation BC and West Coast Seeds, for their support of this program.
+We would like to acknowledge our generous funders, Vancouver City Savings Credit Union (Vancity), Real Estate Foundation BC and West Coast Seeds, for their support of this program.